 Shoppers can support the life-saving work of the American Heart Association

-Walgreens is proud to support the American Heart Association, the world’s leading nonprofit organization focused on heart and brain health for all, through Life Is Why™, a cause marketing campaign benefitting the American Heart Association.
+Walgreens is once again proud to support the American Heart Association, the world’s leading nonprofit organization focused on heart and brain health for all, through Life Is Why™, a cause marketing campaign benefitting the American Heart Association.
 Life Is Why inspires consumers to celebrate their reasons to live healthier, longer lives – by giving.

 “At Walgreens, our purpose is to help people live more joyful lives through better health,” said Jordan Steves, Director of Retail and Pharmacy Operations at Walgreens.
 “The mission of the American Heart Association aligns with our corporate philosophy.”